 Binding System #1: 4 x 4

 This insert pattern is now very uncommon – most boards now come with the 2 x 4 pattern (or the Channel if a Burton board).
-The exception to this is youth boards which often still come with a 4 x 4 pattern.
+The exception to this is some cheaper boards and youth boards which often still come with a 4 x 4 pattern.

 The first is simply known as the 4 x 4 system.
 Aptly named for the two rows of holes that are 4cm apart and there are 4cm between each hole on each row.
 There are usually 3 holes per row.